Joel Siegel: Activism

-He was outspoken on the subject of colon cancer, and in 2005, spoke at a meeting of C-Change, a group of cancer experts from government, business, and nonprofit sectors, chaired by former president George H. W. Bush and former First Lady Barbara Bush.
+Siegel was an outspoken supporter of the subject of colon cancer.
+In 2005, he spoke at a meeting of C-Change, a group of cancer experts from government, business, and nonprofit sectors, chaired by former president George H. W. Bush and former First Lady Barbara Bush.
 He testified before the Senate during Colorectal Cancer Awareness month, March 2005.
 "I came here from New York City this morning hoping that I would encourage someone to have a colonoscopy so that they would not have to go through what I went through", he told a Senate panel.
 In June 2005, Siegel published a letter in the peer-reviewed cancer medicine journal, The Oncologist entitled, "One at a Time".
 It shares his cancer diagnosis and experiences to that date.

 On May 10, 2007, less than two months before his death, he spoke before the CEO Roundtable on Cancer, an association of corporate executives that was formed when former president George H. W. Bush asked corporate America to do something "bold and venturesome" about cancer.
 Bush and his wife Barbara were in the audience when Joel spoke on May 10 at the Essex House in New York City.
 He began and ended his presentation by saying, "I want to thank you for what you are doing for cancer patients."